 The Ninja Professional Food Processor BN650 has four pre-set auto-iQ technology.
 The pre-set programs allow it to chop veggies, shred cheese, and make smooth sauces and cookie/pizza dough with the touch of a button.
 It has a strong motor with an 850 Watts power rating, a 2.1-litre bowl, and a quad-bladed system.
 It can chop, slice, grate, mix, and puree.

 Ninja's Professional food processor is made of BPA-free plastic.
 It has a dough blade and a reversible slicing or grating disc.
-You get a 20-recipe inspiration guide that comes with the food processor on purchase.
-While it's also the only auto-processing model on our list, we also appreciate it for its volume capacity, excellent power rating, and versatility.
+You get a 20-recipe inspiration guide with the food processor on purchase.
+While it's the only auto-processing model on our list, we appreciate its volume capacity, excellent power rating, and versatility.

 Pros